Skip to main content

 npm i convex

-Then you create your Convex project and start backend dev loop:
+Then you create your Convex project and start the backend dev loop:

 npx convex dev

-The first time you run the npx convex dev command you'll be asked to:
+The first time you run the npx convex dev command you'll be asked whether you want start developing locally without an account or create an account.

-1. Deployment details will automatically be added to your .env.local file so future runs of npx convex dev will know what dev deployment to connect to.
+1. Deployment details will automatically be added to your .env.local file so future runs of npx convex dev will know which dev deployment to connect to.

 2. A convex/ folder will be created (if it doesn't exist), where you'll write your Convex backend functions.